-Social media marketers rely upon content curation as part of their social media strategy.
-Not only does it help support a campaign with third party validation, but it can build a company’s brand.
-Take advantage of three benefits of content curation to achieve social media marketing objectives.
+Social media marketers rely upon content curation as part of their social media strategy, but why is content curation so important these days?
+Well, not only does it help support a campaign with third party validation, but it can build a company’s brand.
+Here are 3 major benefits of utilizing a content curation strategy to achieve social media marketing objectives.

 1. Content Curation Provides Third Party Validation

 Curating content allows a company to provide content of value from other sources, in addition to original in-house creations, to support a marketing campaign.

 When choosing to curate content, go beyond general attribution.
 Begin with introducing the author and follow with the value of the content to a target audience.
 Add in a quote or statistic from the piece as an example of the quality content to come.

 Demand Metric, a global market research and advisory firm, does this and more as part of their content curation efforts in their Analyst Perspectives Blog.
 The addition of their own commentary adds additional insight and value for the reader.
 Types of commentary to accompany curated marketing content can include: